zerotier/docs/docs/exitnode.md

 ### Tell your local nodes to use exit node

-In the tray app, under each network, there is an "Allow Default" option.
+In the tray app, under each network, there is an "Allow Default Route Override" option.
 Check this to use your exit node.

 :::tip ~/.bashrc